wppconnect-team/wa-js/README.md

 `WPP.group.canDemote` - Check if contact can be demoted

-`WPP.group.demoteParticipants` - Demote a participant from admin.
+`WPP.group.demoteParticipants` - Demote participants from admin.

 `WPP.group.getGroupInfoFromInviteCode` - Get group information from an invitation link or an invite code.